acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 string

-Specify the icon name for the form components which will be displayed on the end of the component.
-Use [startIcon option](#opt-startIcon) for specifying icon to the opposite side.
-### endIconSvg {#opt-endIconSvg}

-string

-Specify the icon svg for the form components which will be displayed on the end of the component.
+Specifies the icon which will be displayed at the end of the input.
-Use [startIconSvg option](#opt-startIconSvg) for specifying icon to the opposite side.
+Use the [startIcon](#opt-startIcon) option for specifying an icon at the start.
 ### endInput {#opt-endInput}

 any